 MIT Educational Studies Program: Spark is a Saturday in which students in grades 7-12 can take multiple classes on a huge variety of subjects.
 Lottery registration closes Feb.
 24, and first-come-first-registered is March 1-7 for the March 12 event.

-MIT Educational Studies Program: Spark is a weekend (before Thanksgiving) in which student in grades 7-12 can take multiple classes on a huge variety of subjects..
+MIT Educational Studies Program: Splash is a weekend (before Thanksgiving) in which student in grades 9-12 can take multiple classes on a huge variety of subjects..

-MIT Educational Studies Program: HSSP offers students in grades 7-12 an in-depth look at a variety of both academic and nonacademic subjects, on Saturdays in spring, summer, and fall.
+MIT Educational Studies Program: HSSP offers students in grades 7-12 an in-depth look at a variety of both academic and nonacademic subjects, on Saturdays in spring and summer.

 Tufts University Adventures in Veterinary Medicine offers a one-week career -exploration program for students in grades 7 and 8, during spring break as well as in summer .